 That brings us to the final point in our article.
 How can you use incentives to stimulate demand in the most effective and efficient manner?

 So, you have Identified which travel partners can support you in your recovery strategy.
 You also know that travel agencies are equally impacted by this crisis and are in need of quick cash.
 So, the big question is how do you encourage and motivate your travel partners to adapt to the present situation, as well as help with your recovery plan?
 Again, the answer lies in your commercial tools.

-There is a good chance that your airline uses IATA’s Global Net Remit 5 (GNR5) front-end incentive management service.
-It is a very popular solution to stimulate your travel partners’ sales actions, using specific ticketing criteria aligned to your sales objectives.
-The entire lifecycle of providing incentives to agencies - from filing deal conditions and calculating incentives to payment and reporting – is managed by Accelya, with no effort from your staff or travel partners, therefore making it very easy to adopt and use.
+There is a good chance that your airline uses our front-end incentive management capabilities.
+It helps stimulate your travel partners’ sales actions, using specific ticketing criteria aligned to your sales objectives.
+The entire lifecycle of providing incentives to agencies – from filing deal conditions and calculating incentives to payment and reporting – is managed by Accelya, with no effort from your staff or travel partners, therefore making it very easy to adopt and use.
 With this approach, over 70 airlines have been able to keep their travel partners motivated and engaged, to grow sales.

-To conserve cash due to excessive refunds owing to flight cancellations, you can additionally use GNR5 to stimulate travel partners to exchange already issued tickets with vouchers or new tickets.
+To conserve cash due to excessive refunds owing to flight cancellations, you can additionally use Accelya’s incentive management capabilities to stimulate travel partners to exchange already issued tickets with vouchers or new tickets.
 This helps stem cash outflow which is hitting airlines hard during this time of crisis.

 Use your tools innovatively